TimerErTim/downlomatic/README.md

 ## Installation

 Go to the [release section](https://github.com/TimerErTim/downlomatic/releases) and download the latest version for your operating system.
-Extract the .zip file to your desired destination.
-Inside the extracted archive you will find a folder called "bin" containing a "downlomatic" file.
-You can create a shortcut to this file (or to the equally named .bat file if you happen to use Windows).
+You can choose the installer or the portable version.
+If you choose the portable, extract the .zip file to your desired destination.
+Inside the extracted archive you will find an executable "Downlomatic" file.
+You can create a shortcut to this file and place it on the desktop or the start menu for easier access.

 ## Usage

-Now you can start the GUI by double-clicking either said shortcut, or the target file directly.
-If you want to start it per command line, you can get more information by executing `downlomatic --help`.
+Now you can start the GUI by double-clicking either said shortcut, or the executable directly.
+If you want to start it per command line, you can get more information by executing `Downlomatic --help`.

 ## Support